QuinnBast/KubeCommon/services/kubeCommon/src/main/kotlin/com/queuebee/software/kubecommon/server/deployments/README.md

 Maybe we can even show Prometheus data here if we're feeling fancy.

-Deployments should automatically add a label to the deployment so that we can easily identify every resources that is being managed by the deployment and be able to "diff" them against one another.
+Deployments should automatically add a label to the deployment so that we can easily identify every resource that is being managed by the deployment and be able to "diff" them against one another.